Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 });
 ```

 You might create an `OperationalError` instance in reaction to an error that has been caught.
-The root cause error and all the diagnostic information it contains can be included in the `OperationalError` instance by setting it as the value of the `cause` property:
+The root cause error and all the diagnostic information it contains can be included in the `OperationalError` instance by setting it as the value of the `cause` property.

+If the error is caused by interfacing with external systems, the names of those systems can be included as the value of the `relatesToSystems` property.

 ```js
 try {